Hoptrees and Giant Swallowtails

 If you lived in Florida, seeing Giant Swallowtail butterflies would not be a big deal as they are abundant there.
 In fact, to some trying to grow orange trees, they can be seen as pests because they host on citrus trees and eat the leaves.
 Mature citrus trees don’t make a flinch at having these Giant cats feed on them but a small plant could quickly be gobbled up.

 Here in Virginia, these butterflies are not as prevalent and some of us get rather excited when we see a little caterpillar disguising itself as a bird dropping resting on the leaf of one of our hoptrees (Ptelea trifoliata).
-Here are some photos of one that I raised – the photos show the caterpillar and the chrysalis:

 The Common Hoptree, also known as Wafer Ash, is a small shrub or tree that is native to the eastern US and is fairly easy to grow.
 In certain states, it is a threatened or endangered species.
 Here in Virginia, it does not carry any of those designations but it also is not that widespread and occurs in only part of the State.
 Loudoun is one of the areas it’s found in however and if you want to attract this butterfly, planting Hoptrees is the best way to do it.